Skip to main content

 Biography

-Elisabeth Bigsby studies persuasive health messages, such as anti-smoking campaigns, with a particular interest in how message features influence how people perceive and process those messages.
-Dr. Bigsby's overall goal is to understand why messages succeed or fail, and thus contribute to best practices in desiging health messages.
+Dr. Elisabeth Bigsby is Associate Professor in the Department of Communication and Center for Social & Behavioral Science Affiliate.
+Dr. Bigsby studies persuasive health and environmental messages, such as anti-smoking campaigns, with a particular interest in how message features influence how people perceive and process those messages.
+Dr. Bigsby's overall goal is to understand why messages succeed or fail, and thus contribute to best practices in designing persuasive messages.

 Research Interests